 June 23rd, 2021

 A San Antonio Park Master Plan was released to our neighborhood for public comment in January 2021 by the consultants the City of Oakland has retained for this capital improvement project.
 As you may have heard, the construction of a Fire Station IN THE PARK is being proposed.
 This would develop precious open space in an area that is already one the most densely populated in Oakland.
 For many families, the outdoor play areas offered by San Antonio Park are their only options for outside recreation.

-Our experience during the first two rounds of “public engagement” was that ALL potential scenarios / Master Plans for San Antonio park feature a Fire Station in the southeast corner of the park, which will necessitate removal / destruction of approximately 10% of our park, demolition of 6-8 elm trees planted by volunteers in 2016, and 2 tennis courts that are currently dilapidated and unplayable due to years of neglect.
-What does this tell you about the City’s priorities?
-What does this say about the importance of parks and open space in the eyes of the public officials entrusted with the care of our city?
+Our experience during the first two rounds of “public engagement” in January and March was that ALL potential scenarios / Master Plans for San Antonio park feature a Fire Station in the southeast corner of the park, which will necessitate removal / destruction of approximately 10% of our park, demolition of 6-8 elm trees planted by volunteers in 2016, and 2 tennis courts that are currently dilapidated and unplayable due to years of neglect.
 Our view is that we can, and must, do better.
 Park land is not “free” land!
 Open space is precious!